-"The credit for the successful programs and the imaginative use of the space belongs to our graduate assistant, Melissa Gray," said Matt Stock, fine and applied arts librarian.
+"The credit for the successful programs and the imaginative use of the space belongs to our graduate assistant, Melissa Gray," Matt Stock, fine and applied arts librarian, said.
 "As an artist and student in the School of Visual Arts herself, she saw possibilities I never would have and knew exactly who would share her enthusiasm for creating unique events for the space.
 With the excitement we’ve already seen from the students and faculty I’m confident these events will continue long after she graduates."

 Follow the OU Fine Arts Library